ToruMakabe/AZFuncTimerTriggerSample/README.md

 # Sample code of Azure Functions timer trigger

-This is smaple code of Azure Functions timer trigger.
+This is sample code of Azure Functions timer trigger.
 This function gets Azure usage data at fixed intervals.